coochill/DeTechs/README.md

 <h5>SDG 11: Sustainable cities and Communities </h5>
 <table>
 	<tr>
-		<td><th>Target 11.5 Disaster Reduction :</th>By 2030, significantly reduce the number of deaths and the number of people affected and substantially decrease the direct economic losses relative to global gross domestic product caused by disasters, including water-related disasters, with a focus on protecting the poor and people in vulnerable situations.</td>
+		<th>Target 11.5 Disaster Reduction :</th>
+		<td>By 2030, significantly reduce the number of deaths and the number of people affected and substantially decrease the direct economic losses relative to global gross domestic product caused by disasters, including water-related disasters, with a focus on protecting the poor and people in vulnerable situations.</td>
 	</tr>
 </table>
 <p>This target emphasizes the importance of disaster risk reduction measures in urban areas to minimize the loss of lives, livelihoods, and assets caused by disasters such as floods, earthquakes, storms, and other hazards.
 It underscores the need for policies and investments that enhance resilience, improve early warning systems, and promote sustainable urban planning and management to mitigate the impact of disasters on communities, particularly vulnerable populations.</p>